 After all, your accommodation will lay vacant for the vast majority of your waking hours.
 So, how to save money on accommodation should be at the top of your value for money agenda.

-Many book themselves into a non-catered apartment, and indeed, this is the cheapest option, immediately.
-However, in-keeping with our long-term focused tips, we want to give you what will be the best and best value for money option, long into the future.
+Many make bookings into a non-catered apartment, and indeed, this is the cheapest option, immediately.
+However, keeping to our long-term focused tips, we want to give you what will be the best and best value for money option, long into the future.

-Therefore, our tip regarding accommodation is book a catered chalet.
+Therefore, our tip regarding accommodation is booking a catered chalet.
 This is because buying food to see you through a few days of skiing will waste money, as you will not be able to consume everything before you leave, and it will add stress to your getaway.
-Therefore, booking a catered chalet, which is only marginally more expensive, will not only maximise the time you have for having fun, but will save money too.
+Therefore, booking a catered chalet, which is only marginally more expensive, will not only maximize the time you have for having fun but will save money too.

 Carry a few essentials at all times.